How to Maintain Your Refrigerator to Avoid Costly Repairs

 Regular maintenance helps your appliance run efficiently, reduces energy consumption, and prevents common issues like cooling problems, frost buildup, and water leaks.
 Proper care minimizes the need for costly repairs and extends the lifespan of your refrigerator.

-2. How often should I clean refrigerator condenser coils?
+2. How often should refrigerator condenser coils be cleaned?

-3. What temperature should my refrigerator and freezer be set at?
+3. What temperature should a refrigerator be set at?

 4. How do I know if my refrigerator door seals are damaged?